IBM/pixiedust-facebook-analysis/README.md

 ## Steps

-Follow these steps to setup and run this Code Pattern.
+Follow these steps to setup and run this code pattern.
 The steps are described in detail below.

 1. [Sign up for Watson Studio](#1-sign-up-for-watson-studio)